chadwhitacre/openpath/2026/spitting-out-the-agentic-kool-aid/index.md

 ---
 title: Spitting Out the Agentic Kool-Aid
-excerpt:  Tasting the future of invasive agents roused me to the possibility of a different life.
+excerpt:  Tasting the future of invasive AI agents roused me to pursue a different direction.
 noindex: true
 ---
 One Sunday evening last June, [three